EarthCache weekend – Explore Edinburgh’s geology

 This remarkable story of geology and people has resulted in many EarthCaches being established in the city and the surrounding area.
 An EarthCache is a specific location that people can visit to learn about geology.
 EarthCaches are part of geocaching (an adventure game based around the use of GPS to find caches of small hidden treasures) but an EarthCache doesn’t involve a physical cache, rather it involves visiting a specific location and learning about our planet.

 Existing EarthCaches in Edinburgh explore the geology of important sites such as Siccar Point, Holyrood Park and the Pentland Hills, and the human story of geological investigation and the use of materials.
 To celebrate this, Edinburgh Geological Society is hosting a weekend of events focussed on EarthCaches.

-Further details will follow, in the meantime if you have any questions please contact Angus Miller, EGS Promotion Secretary, email@example.com.
+If you have any questions about the weekend, please contact Angus Miller, EGS Promotion Secretary, email@example.com.

 Saturday 7 October, 11am-3pm: EarthCache Event, Holyrood Park

 Holyrood Park and Arthur’s Seat contain some spectacular geology in the heart of the city.
 There are more than 10 EarthCaches in the immediate area for you to explore.
 If you are new to EarthCaching, volunteers will be on hand to tell you more and point you in the right direction.

 Sunday 8 October, 10am-5pm: EarthCache coach tour, East Lothian and the Borders, including EarthCache event at Barns Ness, East Lothian

 To the east of Edinburgh there is some beautiful countryside and coast with some fantastic varied geology and many EarthCaches.
 This coach tour from the city centre will visit several EarthCache sites, including an EarthCache Event at Barns Ness, East Lothian and the world-famous unconformity at Siccar Point.